Use Univita as lightning rod for action

 We need to let consumers know that this will happen to their care if they don’t get involved.
 They need to shout that they are not going to let their benefits continue to erode right in front of them by preventing quality providers into these networks.

-The only way that you get quality is through competition and when you limit competition you limit care.
+The only way you get quality is through competition and when you limit competition you limit care.

 The model of limited providers and limited reimbursement will never be able to sustain the exponential growth of the baby boomers.
 We need to make this front page news everywhere!